drmjc/evernote2onenote/README.md

 6. I could have used the Microsoft Graph API but that seemed more complex to complete in a weekend
 7. I've left all the debugging statements on

+## TODO
+1. convert into a pythnon package
+2. work out how to edit onenote craeted/modified dates
+3. add the ability to pause the processing of notes
+4. simple GUI

 # WARRANTY
 This code comes with no warranty.
 You should backup your OneNote notebook before using.
 I share this software in the hope that it is useful to you.
 I will be turning off my Evernote subscription and I don't expect i'll be actively supporting this.